SausageMuffins/SausageMuffins.github.io/_posts/Creating a Portfolio Website.md

 There are a couple of things to set up and install before the website can be deployed.
 I won't be listing down everything I did but I will provide references here to save everyone the trouble of looking for them.

 Git-hub pages are a great way to create a website directly from my own repository.
 The building of the website can then be done with Ruby and Jekyll.
-The quick start link can be found [here](https://docs.git-hub.com/en/pages/quickstart).
+The quick start link can be found <a href = "https://docs.git-hub.com/en/pages/quickstart">here</a>.

-Following the creation of the Git-hub page, I installed both [Ruby](https://rubyinstaller.org/downloads/) and [Jekyll](https://jekyllrb.com/docs/installation/).
+Following the creation of the Git-hub page, I installed both <a href = "https://rubyinstaller.org/downloads/">Ruby</a>  and <a href = "https://jekyllrb.com/docs/installation/">Jekyll</a>.

-Just follow this helpful guide [here](https://docs.git-hub.com/en/pages/setting-up-a-git-hub-pages-site-with-jekyll/creating-a-git-hub-pages-site-with-jekyll).
+Just follow this helpful guide <a href = "https://docs.git-hub.com/en/pages/setting-up-a-git-hub-pages-site-with-jekyll/creating-a-git-hub-pages-site-with-jekyll">here</a>.

 #### Testing Git-hub page locally.